 Jonathan A. Parker is the International Programs Professor of Management at MIT's Sloan School of Management.
 An expert in finance, macroeconomics, and household behavior, he has published widely on topics such as macroeconomic risks and asset returns, fiscal stabilization policy, national saving, household financial decisions, the measurement of business cycles, and modeling human economic behavior.

-Parker holds a B.A. in economics and mathematics from Yale University and a Ph.D. in economics from the MIT.
+Parker holds a B.A. in economics and mathematics from Yale University and a Ph.D. in economics from MIT.